 Château de Fontcreuse - Cassis Cuvée F. blanc 2023

-"A remarkable smooth and dry white wine from Provence"
+“A remarkable, smooth, dry white wine from Provence”

-This white Cassis, predominantly made from Marsanne grapes, has a beautiful color with subtle golden highlights.
-Its delicate, pleasant nose opens with persistent aromas of ripe fruit and honeysuckle, tinged with light minty notes.
-The palate is harmonious and smooth, displaying a lovely richness and ending with a fresh, delicate finish.
+This white Cassis, made primarily from Marsanne, boasts a beautiful color with subtle golden highlights.
+Its delicate and pleasant nose opens with a lingering bouquet of ripe fruit and honeysuckle, tinged with light minty notes.
+On the palate, it is harmonious and smooth, displaying a lovely richness, and finishes with a fresh and delicate aftertaste.

-Buy your Fontcreuse wines at the best price in a private sale!
+Buy Fontcreuse wines at the best prices in a private sale!

 Eye